 What is the Fellowship?

 We are pleased to share that in 2018, MCN has partnered with United Nations Academic Impact on the Millennium Fellowship.
-Please click here to learn about the newest iteration of the program (applications open through July 15th).
+Please click here to learn about the newest iteration of the program (the 500+ members of the Class of 2018 are spotlighted here).
 We have kept the content below for posterity.

 The Millennium Fellowship program, which launched in 2013, is an accredited 10 session, semester-long leadership accelerator convening student leaders across universities to improve their student organizations, partnerships, and community impact.